ayaoanifrani/NLP-TASBA/README.md

 #### a) Text preprocessing

 As BERT has been trained to learn a very broad syntax and semantic including from ponctuated sentences, we decided to do only a few preprocessing.
 Thus, we only removed punctuactions instead of those in `[',', '-', '.', "'", '!']`.
+For example, deleting the stop words makes the accuracy decreases.

 #### b) BERT For Senquence Classification